wodby/docs/docs/infrastructure/maintenance.md

 ## Changelog

+### 5.5.8

+Added HTTP2 support

 ### 5.5.7

-* Edge: DH key length increased to 2048 and now persistent
+Edge: DH key length increased to 2048 and now persistent

 ### 5.5.6

-* Security fix: server's metrics could be publicly accessible
+Security fix: server's metrics could be publicly accessible

 ### 5.5.5

-* Bugfix (5.5.4): installer did not report changes to IP address
+Bugfix (5.5.4): installer did not report changes to IP address

 ### 5.5.4

-* Updates to installer, you don't need to update from the previous version
+Updates to installer, you don't need to update from the previous version

 ### 5.5.3

-* [HSTS](hsts.md) can now be configured per domain
+[HSTS](hsts.md) can now be configured per domain

 ### 5.5.2

-* Security vulnerability fix for dnsmasq [CVE-2017-14491](https://security.googleblog.com/2017/10/behind-masq-yet-more-dns-and-dhcp.html)
+Security vulnerability fix for dnsmasq [CVE-2017-14491](https://security.googleblog.com/2017/10/behind-masq-yet-more-dns-and-dhcp.html)

 ### 5.5.1